 Generally speaking, a shorter barrel bears more accuracy than a longer barrel.
 Shorter ones are also easier to balance and maneuver, so it’s something that many shooters consider as well.

 As mentioned, the 6.5 Grendel is more aerodynamic.
-It gains its velocity fast, similar to the SPC, and this is revealed in our ballistics test as well.
+It gains its velocity fast, similar to the SPC, and this is revealed in our ballistics test, too.

 And if you use a .308 with a short barrel, the sound can be deafening.
 So for more practical reasons, we choose the 6.5 Grendel as the cartridge with a decisive advantage.